 Table 5.15 lists the estimated impacts to average annual hydro generation from FERC license renewals.
-PacifiCorp assumed that all hydroelectric facilities currently involved in the relicensing process will receive new operating licenses, but that additional operating restrictions imposed in new licenses will reduce generation available from these facilities.
+PacifiCorp assumed that all hydroelectric facilities currently involved in the relicensing process will receive new operating licenses, but that additional operating restrictions imposed in new licenses, such as higher bypass flow requirements, will reduce generation available from these facilities.